Insurance Agent Outbound Benchmarks for 2026

 Leads past 30 days old perform materially worse than fresh leads.
 Agencies working stale backlog see metrics decline and assume the market is softening, when the real issue is list freshness.

 Overly aggressive Answer Machine Detection (AMD) cuts off live humans who paused before saying "hello."
-A 10% AMD false-positive rate looks on a dashboard like low conversation rates — the calls technically answered, but the producer never connected.
+A 10% AMD false-positive rate looks on a dashboard like low conversation rates.
+The calls technically answered, but the producer never connected.
 Twilio's AMD documentation describes the classification tradeoffs.

 Agencies that have not automated Do-Not-Call scrubbing, consent tracking, and reassigned-number checks against the FCC Reassigned Numbers Database lose producer dial time to manual gates.
 The benchmarks above assume the dialer handles scrubbing in real time.